 - Preheat oven to 350 degrees Fahrenheit (177° Celsius, Gas mark 4).

-- Bake one cookie sheet at a time for 13-15 minutes, until edges are beginning to firm up and crack slightly.
+- Bake one sheet of cookies at a time for 13-15 minutes, until edges are beginning to firm up and crack slightly.
 Cool on sheet for 10 minutes and then transfer to a cooling rack.

-- For added visual interest, flavor, and an excellent textural crunch, sprinkle each baked cookie with turbinado sugar and a dash of cinnamon.50 grams (¼ cup) coarse turbinado sugar (sugar in the raw), 1 teaspoon cinnamon
+- For added visual interest, flavor, and an excellent textural crunch, sprinkle each baked cookie with turbinado sugar and a dash of cinnamon.50 grams (¼ cup) turbinado sugar, 1 teaspoon cinnamon

 Made these recently and they were delicious and beautiful!
 Got many compliments on them.
 I only needed about half of the cheesecake filling for the cookies, so I might make less next time but will definitely make again.